timm/tested/docs/onBins.md

 # Discretization

-Here's a magic trick:
+Here's a magic trick to make inference simpler, and to generate tiny theories:

 - Take some data
-- Find what values are diffreent in different classes
+- Find what values are different in different classes
 - Divide numeric ranges to emphasis those differences
 - Only reason about the most interesting ranges

+This is called  _discretizaion_:

+> <em> the transformation a set of continuous attributes into discrete ones, by associating categorical values to intervals and thus transforming quantitative data into qualitative data.</em.

 For example, here the magic applied to diabetes data.
 Note that:
 - No useful divisions were found for Pres,and skin (and attributes whose ranges have the same distributions in all classes are boring)